Matching Investments to Tax Saving Techniques (13.5 hrs)

 After reading Chapter 4, participants will be able to:

-1. Identify tax saving credits, qualified computational expenses and their limitations and restrictions.
+1. Identify tax credits specifying qualified computational expenses, limitations, and restrictions.

-4. Identify business vehicle operating costs using (or switching between) the actual cost method or the standard mileage rate and allocating expenses based on §162 usage, cite the importance of retaining substantiatable expense and mileage records, and specify depreciation traps when purchasing a vehicle.
+3. Identify business vehicle operating costs using (or switching between) the actual cost method or the standard mileage rate.

-5. Determine the requirements for business expenses and identify the business expense statutory exceptions and the application of R.R.
+4. Recall the statutory exceptions to the disallowance of entertainment deductions and recognize the application of R.R.
 90-23 and R.R.
 99-7 to the deduction of transportation costs to a temporary work location.

 Chapter 5 Income Splitting